What are Cookie Bars?

 Now that your Easter Cookie Bars are cooled and sliced, grab one or two with a cup of cold milk and enjoy some with a friend!

-I hope you have enjoyed stepping into my kitchen and making these Easter Cookie Bars with me today.
+I hope you have enjoyed stepping into my kitchen and making this recipe with me today!

 Happy Easter to you and Happy Spring!